H2Wavvy/Construction_scheduling_automation/README.md

 This is a code used for obtaining the features for a structural entity, which are to be used for predicting the construction tasks and their durations for that entity.
 The inputs are the same as for the graphing_algorithm of 'Complete Entities Data' and 'Raw Geometric Data'.
 This is an extract from a far more sparse program, and so, more refinements may need to be carried out in order for it to be tested personally.

+# Gantt_Chart_Data

+This is the post-processing code used to develop a unified list which contains all the data for a structural model's Gantt chart (construction data).
+The inputs are the Dependency graph from Graphing_Algorithm, collective entities data from Collectives_identification and the ML models data from ML_Models_predicting.
+While the output is described.